EnzoAgosta/tournament-eval/README.md

 | Build | `build_ranking_tasks(tasks, generations, prompt)` | generations grouped per task, aliased → `RankingTask`s |
 | Rank | `rank_all(ranking_tasks, generations, clients)` | ranking tasks × clients → `RankingResult`s |

-Each stage fans its work out concurrently with `asyncio.gather`. **Failures aren't thrown** — each stage returns a `(results, failures)` pair, where every failure is a typed record (`GenerationFailure` / `RankingFailure`) carrying the failing id, the `author`, and the error type and message.
+Each stage fans its work out concurrently with `asyncio.gather`, and `generate_all` / `rank_all` open and close any resource-owning clients (like the built-in httpx client) for the batch themselves — no caller-side `async with`. **Failures aren't thrown** — each stage returns a `(results, failures)` pair, where every failure is a typed record (`GenerationFailure` / `RankingFailure`) carrying the failing id, the `author`, and the error type and message.
 One model timing out or returning garbage doesn't sink the run; it lands in `failures` for you to inspect or retry.

 Ranking responses are validated strictly: the ranking must list every candidate exactly once — no unknown aliases, no duplicates, no missing entries, no ties.
 A malformed ranking is a failure, not a silent best guess.